 We’re totally burned out on serial killer stories — so unless you’ve found an incredibly fresh and original new take on the tropes of the genre, don’t bother submitting your novel to us (and yes, we really mean it.
 If your novel is yet another story about a serial killer stalking prostitutes, or nuns, or priests, or sorority girls, etc. it’s an instant rejection) .
 Serial killers have been done to death in books, movies, and especially TV shows.
 There have been 314+ episodes of Criminal Minds alone, so odds are your serial killer was done on the show last week.

 We’re tired of private eye novels.
-We already have several great, award-winning private eye series on our list, so yours would have to break the mold and create a new one for us to be interested in it (if your book is about a burned-out, bordering-on-alcoholic, haunted-by-the-past PI, usually an ex-cop or ex-reporter, working out of a shabby office when a beautiful woman walks in the door with a new case, not only will we reject the book, we might even kill ourselves).
+We already have several great, award-winning private eye series on our list, so yours would have to break the mold and create a new one for us to be interested in it (if your book is about a burned-out, bordering-on-alcoholic, haunted-by-the-past PI, usually an ex-cop or ex-soldier, working out of a shabby office when a beautiful woman walks in the door with a new case, not only will we reject the book, we might even kill ourselves).

 We’ve lost patience with the burned out, bordering on alcoholic, homicide detective, who is usually divorced or widowed, often haunted by either the death of his partner or a serial killer case that extracted a huge emotional toll on him, who takes on a murder case while bucking his disapproving, unappreciative superiors.
 We’ve read and loved all of the Harry Bosch and John Rebus books just like you have — so unless you’ve got a fresh approach that Michael Connelly and Ian Rankin haven’t tried, you’re wasting your time sending your police procedural to us.